 |Apache Spark||In Development|

 Note: You can always execute your pipeline locally for testing and debugging purposes.

 Getting Started with Apache Beam

 Interested in working with Apache Beam?
 Great!
 Here’s how to get started:

 - If you are interested in using Beam for your data processing tasks, start with the Use section for and overview, quickstart, and examples.
 Then dive into the Learn section to get up to speed on the details.

 - If you’re interested in contributing to the Beam SDKs, start with the Contribution Guide.

-Apache Beam is an Apache Software Foundation project, available under the Apache v2 license.
+Apache Beam (incubating) is available under Apache License, version 2.0.